cooltronicpl/-ispconfig3-varnish/README.md

 ## What needed to be improved?

-I'm not a ISPConfig developer.
-I don't know if the way I do thing is good enough to have long-term compatibility with ISPConfig.
-I'm just making things working.
+I'm not an ISPConfig developer.
+I don't know if the way I do a thing is good enough to have long-term compatibility with ISPConfig.
+I'm just making things work.
 So, I'm calling other developers to review my code and to adjust things that I do wrong.
 Here is a short list of things I think I'm not doing great:

 - **Full caching management interface on ISPConfig**

-Admins and users may requires an interface to use Varnish correctly (advanced caching rules, flushing the cache, caching rules template, ...)
-It is relatively easy to implement it with an external software (means outside ISPConfig control panel) as the proposed Varnish configuration doesn't depend on any ISPConfig functionnality.
-Theorically, we can use any Varnish Control Panel without interference.
-But it would be great if someones found a way to integrate in under the ISPConfig interface itself.

-I made many changes from repository <https://github.com/manoaratefy/ispconfig3-varnish>.
+Admins and users may require an interface to use Varnish correctly (advanced caching rules, flushing the cache, caching rules template, ...)
+It is relatively easy to implement it with external software (means outside ISPConfig control panel) as the proposed Varnish configuration doesn't depend on any ISPConfig functionality.
+Theoretically, we can use any Varnish Control Panel without interference.
+But it would be great if someone found a way to integrate it under the ISPConfig interface itself.
+We made big changes from the [repository](https://github.com/manoaratefy/ispconfig3-varnish).

 There may be other improvements.
 Just open an issue/request a feature.

 ## Installation services

 Do you need a sysadmin to install this module into your ISPConfig?
-I'm available for you.
-[Contact us](https://cooltronic.pl/contact/) or [Or developer](<https://potacki.com/>).
+We are available for you.
+[Contact us](https://cooltronic.pl/contact/) or [developer](<https://potacki.com/>).
 If my work was useful for your business, or you have problems with this script, and you need help contact me.

-## Credits for contributors
+## Credits for contributors and knowledge sharing

-I've found very useful information in the following URL:
+I've found very useful knowledge in the following URL:

 - [@manoaratefy](https://github.com/manoaratefy/ispconfig3-varnish)
 - [@Rackster](https://github.com/Rackster/ispconfig3-nginx-reverse-proxy)